ike18t/flipadelphia/README.md

 A customizable feature toggle library with an angular component UI.

 ## Setup:
-Instantiate extend Flipadelphia and addd toggles like below:
+Extend the Flipadelphia class and add toggles with the Flip decorator like below:

 ```typescript
 import { Flip, Flipadelphia } from './flipadelphia';

 export class MyFeatureToggles extends Flipadelphia {
   @Flip() foo: boolean;
   @Flip(true) bar: boolean;
   @Flip(true, 'This toggle is for bah') bah: boolean;

   // constructor is necessary if you make your toggles @Injectable
   constructor() {
     super();
   }
 }
 ```

+The Flip decorator takes 2 params (defaultValue: boolean, descriptionForUI: string)

 You may also pass an adapter that implements the provided FlipperService interface to the Flipadelphia base constructor.